A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Introduction

 Modern artificial intelligence (\acro{AI}) tools, supported by various foundation models, have demonstrated extensive capabilities toward a variety of tasks including data analysis and visualization generation.
 For example, Data Analyst by OpenAI accepts data files and natural language prompts as inputs, and it responds with analysis, insights, and visualizations.
 Yet, these advances occur against a backdrop of mixed-initiative visual analytic systems that have tackled many of the same problems using different ad hoc approaches over the years.
 In this research, we examine the characteristics of mixed-initiative visual analytic systems to delineate their design space and reflect on the potential application, or disruption, that modern \acro{AI} technology introduces.

 Visual analytic (\acro{VA}) tools integrate large data sources, advanced modeling techniques, and inherent human strengths for more effective data analysis \cite{keim2008visual}.
-This integration is facilitated by highly interactive visual interfaces that empower humans to engage with their data and underlying models seamlessly.
+This integration is facilitated by interactive visual interfaces that empower humans to engage with their data and underlying models seamlessly.
 To further enhance the data analysis workflows, visual analytics researchers have designed artificial agents that provide analytic guidance and automate parts of the tasks, leading to \emph{mixed-initiative} visual analytic systems \cite{sperrle2023lotse, ceneda2017characterizing}.
-These artificial agents (often referred to as guidance engines in \acro{VA} literature) are powered by a variety automating techniques, from simple heuristics, to machine learning methods, and more recently, large language models.
+These artificial agents (often referred to as guidance engines in \acro{VA} literature) are powered by a variety of automation techniques, from simple heuristics, to machine learning methods, and more recently, large language models.
 While modern \acro{AI} tools rely on natural language dialogues with their human counterparts, artificial agents designed for visual analytic tools often observe and learn from human interactions with the visual interface.
-These interaction logs capture the steps taken by analysts and shed light on higher-level aspects of reasoning such as cognitive biases \cite{wall2017warning, monadjemi2021competing} and analytic objectives \cite{zhou2021modeling, wall2018podium, monadjemi2022guided}.
+These interaction logs capture the steps taken by analysts and shed light on higher-level aspects of reasoning such as cognitive biases and analytic objectives.
 Therefore, mixed-initiative visual analytic systems span a rich and unique design space on how humans and automating technology interact.
-Being able to reflect on these design choices and consider their impact is informative as our research community continues to explore to what extent and in what ways automation (including \acro{AI}) should be used to support visual data analysis.
-This is a timely discussion, as \acro{VA} researchers have already begun viewing human-\acro{AI} collaborative analysis from the lens of agent-based frameworks (e.g., \citet{monadjemi_humancomputer_2023} in 2023 and \citet{dhanoa_agentic_2025} in 2025).
+Being able to reflect on these design choices and consider their impact is informative as our research community continues to explore to what extent and in what ways automation should be used to support visual data analysis.